jappeace/servant-reflex/README.md

 elemens of each parameters list will be taken together as a request).
 Using this interface, you can trigger many XHR's from a single event occurence, and expect the responses to be structured the same way as the requests.

+# Refactor idea

+Build a function in servant interpetation classes that parses the tag into a request, use that fucntion to make the request on dispatch.
+The classes also peel of the layers of the tupple, they describe how by constructing that function ending up with the request

+so we can't read from the event in steps, it has to be done in one go, because splitting events means it'd be hard to unify them.